camunda/camunda-bpm-examples/process-engine-plugin/command-interceptor-blocking/README.md

 1. Checkout the project with Git
 2. Import the project into your IDE
-3. Inspect the sources and run the unit test.
+3. Inspect the sources and run the unit test in your IDE or with Maven: `mvn clean verify`
+4. You should expect a passing test case.